Welcome to Year 5!

 Spelling

-In Year 5, children will learn to spell words that don’t fit easy spelling rules and will use dictionaries and thesauruses.
+In Year 5, you will learn to spell words that don’t fit easy spelling rules and will use dictionaries and thesauruses.
 This includes:

 - spelling words with ‘silent letters’